A child protection officer from the U.N.'s Pakistani Female Engagement Team comforts children displaced by conflict at Mikenge, Congo (AN/MONUSCO)

 December 18, 2019

-(AN) — A London-based international trade association on Wednesday proposed creating a non-governmental organization that would oversee a US$5 billion research fund to help eliminate carbon emissions from global shipping.
+A London-based trade association proposed creating an organization to run a US$5 billion research fund for eliminating carbon from global shipping.

 Children in the play area at the refugee triage center in Boa Vista, Brazil (AN/Michael Swan)

 Six countries and the U.N. opened the first Global Refugee Forum to help poor nations overwhelmed by taking in people fleeing for safety across borders.

 Climate activists in Madrid protest U.S. inaction with a "fossil award" (AN/John Englart)

 The U.N. climate summit ended in Madrid without resolving how to put a price on carbon and only partial agreement on more ambition in cutting pollutants.

 A whistleblower whose sexual assault probe upended UNAIDS was fired over misconduct claims in what she believes is “a blatant act of retaliation.”